wsydney76/craft-contentoverview/README.md

             - any custom keys (?mixed, can be used to modify the entries query via event, see below)

-TODO: Update example.
+Example:

-The array based config shown below is now replaced by a 'fluid' config using tab/column/section models
+We use a 'fluid' config using tab/column/section models.

 ```php
 // contentoverview.php